Scripting

 Script triggers defined in the managed object configuration

-For information about how managed objects are handled, and the available script triggers, see Managed objects.
+For information about how managed objects are handled, and the available script triggers, refer to Managed objects.

 Managed object configuration object